 Transfer your application to the ORCID Production Registry

-Once you have your credentials, you’re ready to take it live.
+Once you have your credentials, you’re ready to take your integration live.
 If you would like to test your integration before it launches to the public, please use the tester’s own ORCID record or a colleague’s ORCID record.

 Launch—and let everyone know